Matera loses captaincy, among 3 players suspended by Pumas

 “I’m also sorry to my team and my family for the moment they are going through … and thanks to the people who love me for their support.”

 Socino added in a statement: “I want to apologize to those who I may have offended with what I said at the time, and what I absolutely repudiate.
-I never realized what it could cause, and I do not seek to justify it with the immaturity with which I handled myself”.
+I never realized what it could cause, and I do not seek to justify it with the immaturity with which I handled myself.”

+The Pumas have gone from stars to villains at home within weeks.

+The players wore black armbands in the Tri-Nations test against the All Blacks, the only gesture they made after Maradona’s death last Wednesday.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports